Do you want to leverage digital health best practice and have your population benefit from a successful telemedicine initiative?

 You can access the easy-to-use and comprehensive telemedicine toolkit below to see what can apply to your country.

-Kind regards, Ann Aerts, MD, Head of the Novartis Foundation
+Ann Aerts, MD, Head of the Novartis Foundation

 We express our appreciation to Ghana’s leaders in the telemedicine effort, including the Ghana Health Service, the Ghana Ambulance Service, Ministry of Communication, Ministry of Health, and National Health Insurance Agency, and St. Martin’s Hospital, and recognize the pioneering leadership and continuing intellectual support given by Millennium Promise Alliance and the Earth Institute at Columbia University.
 We also thank Ericsson and Medgate for their contributions.